Danny Stack: Career

+In April 2023, RTE aired a new children's animated series, Flix, based on the books by Tomi Ungerer.
+Stack was head writer of the series.
+Also in 2023, Stack and Clague were hired to direct a number of romance dramedies for Reel One Entertainment including To England With Love starring Georgia Hirst, and A Very English Christmas starring Kimberley Nixon.

 Teaching

 Stack has lectured on screenwriting.
 In addition, he co-authored two guide books with Clague, The UK Scriptwriters Survival Handbook: or How to Earn an Actual Living as a Writer in 2015, followed by Write a Script in 10 Weeks in 2017.